weld/weld-testing/junit-jupiter/README.md

 No matter what extension you choose, do not mix them together!

-## WeldJunit5Extension
+## WeldJUnitJupiterExtension

-The simplest way to use this extension is to annotate your test class with `@ExtendWith(WeldJunit5Extension.class)`.
+The simplest way to use this extension is to annotate your test class with `@ExtendWith(WeldJUnitJupiterExtension.class)`.
 If you are in for shorter annotations, you can also use `@EnableWeld`.
 With just these annotations, the Weld container will be started before each test is run and stopped afterwards.